 Earth Sciences - for many this is an interesting course because it is largely unfamiliar.
 It provides an introduction to the history of the Earth and other planets, covering plate tectonics, magmatism, metamorphism, atmosphere and ocean process, climate change, erosion, sedimentation and palaeontology.
 This course builds on some aspects of A-level Geology but does not require a geological background.

-Evolution & Behaviour - this course is essential for any biologist in that it covers fundamental concepts and prioritises original thought; it is the only 1A course to explicitly require students to question the evidence.
+Evolution & Behaviour - biologists will normally be expected to take this course; it covers fundamental concepts and prioritises original thought; it is the only 1A course to explicitly require students to question the evidence.
 This course starts with evolutionary theory and population genetics before covering the main steps in evolution of all living things, from the origins of life, plants and the main animal groups, ending with human origins.
 Animal behaviour is also included, with evolutionary aspects covering sexual selection, evolution of social behaviour, classical studies of the mechanics of learning and the flexibility of memory.
 Of all 1A courses, this is the most distinctive and students taking E&B find it the most stimulating of all their courses.
-This course is particularly useful for second year courses of Animal Biology, Ecology, Physiology, Plant & Microbial Sciences and is the only 1A course to cover evolutionary genetics.
-Any student intending to pursue biological options beyond the first year should expect to take this course.
+Second year Animal Biology and Ecology courses build on Evolution & Behaviour, and it is also particularly useful for Physiology, Plant & Microbial Sciences and is the only 1A course to cover evolutionary genetics.
+Any student intending to pursue biological options beyond the first year should take this course.

 Physics - although a possible course choice this is very rarely taken by biologists.
 Any Peterhouse biology applicant intending to take this needs to request a physics interview as well as the standard biology interviews.